-The Master of Accounting (MAcc) program is a 30 credit hour program (10 courses) providing advanced education in taxation, financial accounting, and auditing necessary for students to pursue leading positions in public practice, business, government, and related fields.
+The Master of Accounting (MAcc) program is a 30-credit hour program (10 courses) providing advanced education in taxation, financial accounting, and auditing necessary for students to pursue leading positions in public practice, business, government, and related fields.
 The MAcc is designed to provide the skills needed to build a successful career in the multifaceted, dynamic practice of accounting.
 Completion of the MAcc fulfills the 150 credit hour requirement for becoming a CPA.
-In addition, internship, career development services, and other opportunities further enrich and support students graduate accounting studies.
-Nationwide, accounting firms have significantly increased hiring MAcc graduates and decreased hiring bachelors graduates in their selection process.
+In addition, internships, career development services, and other opportunities further enrich and support students' graduate accounting studies.
+Nationwide, accounting firms have significantly increased the hiring of MAcc graduates and decreased the hiring of bachelor's graduates in their selection process.

 MAcc Degree Requirements